TechPreacher/teams_notifier/README.md

    - macOS: System Settings → Notifications → Microsoft Teams → Allow Notifications
    - Teams: Settings → Notifications → Enable all relevant options

-2. **Check accessibility permissions**:
-   - System Settings → Privacy & Security → Accessibility
-   - Ensure your terminal/Python is listed and checked

-3. **Verify Teams is running**:
+2. **Verify Teams is running**:
    - The app monitors notifications from Teams, so Teams must be running

+3. **Check log stream access**:
+   - The app uses macOS `log stream` to detect notifications
+   - This should work without special permissions on most systems

 ### No sound